JonasDev17/Q42.ImagePreview.Net/README.md

-# Q42.ImagePreview.Net
+# HIS.ImagePreview.Net

-This version of Q42.ImagePreview.Net has been update for .NET 5.0+
+This version of HIS.ImagePreview.Net has been update for .NET 5.0+

 Server & Client component for creating and rendering ~200 byte images (25% of original preview size).

-Look at [this blog post](http://q42.com/blog/post/133591843068/imagepreview-library) for more details.

-For the iOS clients.

 ## Install

 Include the NuGet package

-    Install-Package Q42.ImagePreview
+    Install-Package HIS.ImagePreview

 ## Create the images